 Questions about immunization requirements may be referred to the HSIP at 206-616-9074 or via email@example.com.

-All School of Nursing students are assessed a standard annual Health Fee that will appear on tuition billing statements the first or second quarter of enrollment, and covers students for the tuberculosis screening and influenza vaccine once a year, and also includes the color vision testing that is required upon entry into the program.
-Students will receive these services during scheduled clinics arranged by the School of Nursing in conjunction with the Health Sciences Immunizaton Program.
+School of Nursing (BSN, ABSN, MN, DNP, PhD, GNM, Certificates) students are assessed a standard annual Health Fee that will appear on tuition billing statements the first or second quarter of enrollment, and covers students for the tuberculosis screening and influenza vaccine once a year, and also includes the color vision testing that is required upon entry into the program.
+Students will receive these services during scheduled clinics arranged by the School of Nursing in conjunction with the Health Sciences Immunization Program.
 There are NO EXCEPTIONS and NO REFUNDS.

 The Health Fee covers services provided by the Health Sciences Immunization Program (HSIP) as listed below: